Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Everything takes time.
 Sheer availability of complex flows makes it hard to launch anything instantly, which can slow things for small teams with limited bandwidth.

-ActiveCampaign edges ahead of Klaviyo when it comes to truly customized automation and overall flexibility.
+If you compare Klaviyo vs. ActiveCampaign, ActiveCampaign edges ahead when it comes to truly customized automation and overall flexibility.
 It doesn’t just stop at email and SMS and even helps you automate CRM tasks, and customer scoring for deeper personalization.
 You can also set up landing pages and monitor behaviors for contextually-targeted marketing campaigns.

 If you want enterprise-grade automation solutions, ActiveCampaign delivers better features.
 For brands that have outgrown basic automation and need better control over multi-channel journeys, it becomes a smarter long-term investment compared to Klaviyo.